Privacy Policy

 - Email address,

-- Other data required for the processing of the payment.
+- other data required to process the payment.

-The specific processing of this data is carried out by PayPal on its own responsibility in accordance with its technical procedures and contractual terms and conditions.
+The specific processing of this data is carried out by PayPal on its own responsibility in accordance with its technical procedures and contractual terms.

 8.13.2 Purpose

-The data is transferred to PayPal for the purpose of executing and processing the payment transaction you have selected and, if necessary, for fraud prevention and risk assessment by PayPal.
+Data is transferred to PayPal for the purpose of carrying out and processing the payment transaction you have selected, as well as, where applicable, for fraud prevention and risk assessment by PayPal.

 8.13.3 Legal basis

-The legal basis for the transfer of data to PayPal is generally Art.
-6(1)(b) GDPR (contract performance, payment processing).
-Insofar as PayPal carries out its own risk, creditworthiness or fraud checks, the processing may be based on the legitimate interests of PayPal and us in secure and efficient payment processing (Art.
-6(1)(f) GDPR).
+The legal basis for the transfer of data to PayPal is generally Article 6(1)(b) of the GDPR (performance of a contract, payment processing).
+Insofar as PayPal carries out its own risk, creditworthiness or fraud checks, the processing may be based on the legitimate interests of PayPal and us in secure and efficient payment processing (Article 6(1)(f) of the GDPR).

-PayPal processes the transferred data under its own responsibility for data protection.
-PayPal may use the data, among other things:
+PayPal processes the transmitted data under its own responsibility under data protection law.
+PayPal may use the data, inter alia:

 - to execute and process payments,